kcenon/common_system/docs/DEPRECATION.md

 ## Overview

 The Common System library follows semantic versioning.
-Deprecated APIs are marked with the `[[deprecated]]` attribute and will be removed in the next major version (v3.0.0).
+Deprecated APIs are marked with the `[[deprecated]]` attribute and will be removed in the next major version.

 ### Deprecation Timeline